 How Long Can Raw Ground Beef Last in the Freezer?

-If you will not be able to use your raw ground beef within a day or two, it is recommended that you store it in the freezer instead.
-In the freezer, the ground beef will be safe almost indefinitely, but of course, it will deteriorate in quality over time.
-The USDA says to use your frozen ground beef within 4 months so it’s still of good quality.
+If you cannot use your raw ground beef within a day or two, it is recommended to store it in the freezer instead.
+In the freezer, the ground beef will be safe almost indefinitely, but it will deteriorate in quality over time.
+The USDA says to use your frozen ground beef within 4 months.

-When storing in the freezer, make sure your ground beef is properly wrapped in foil, cling wrap, freezer bags, or other freezer-safe containers to minimize freezer burn.
-Make sure to also keep it away from other foods, especially those that will not be cooked prior to consumption like ice cream, frozen bread and others.
+When storing in the freezer, ensure your ground beef is properly wrapped in foil, cling wrap, freezer bags, or other freezer-safe containers to minimize freezer burn.
+Make sure also to keep it away from other foods, especially those that will not be cooked before consumption, like ice cream, frozen bread, and others.

 Raw Ground Beef Left in the Refrigerator for 5 Days – Can I Still Use it?

-If your raw ground beef has been hanging around in your fridge for 5 days, it won’t be safe to eat.
-Even if you do not see, smell or feel anything different, it still would not be a good idea to consume it.
+If your raw ground beef has been in your fridge for 5 days, eating it won’t be safe.
+Even if you do not see, smell, or feel anything different.

-Refrigeration does not stop bacteria from multiplying, it merely slows the process down, so your raw ground beef will still have bacteria and viruses that can proliferate and cause harm.
+Refrigeration does not stop bacteria from multiplying; it merely slows the process down.

 When Should I Discard My Raw Ground Beef?